-The objective of this Policy is to ensure that all applications for rate rebates are considered in an equal and fair manner in line with the provisions set out under the Local Government Act 1999 (the Act) and this Policy.
+The objective of this Policy is to ensure that all applications for rate rebates are considered in an equal and fair manner in line with the provisions set out under the Local Government Act 1999 (the

-Rates are a form of toxation and provide the main review of the To Council to deliver services to the community.
-Rates are levided under the Act on the basis of land value and use, which is widely accepted as a reasonable indicator of capacity to pay.
-Recognising that there they be circumstances where this may not always the the case. the Act makes provision for Council to consider applications for rate rebates.
-This supports the provision of equitable services and facilities to remet the needs of the whole community.
+Rates are a form of taxation and provide the main revenue stream for Council to deliver services to the community.
+Rates are levied under the Act on the basis of land value and use, which is widely accepted as a reasonable indicator of capacity to pay.
+Recognising that there may be circumstances where this may not always be the case, the Act makes provision for Council to consider applications for rate rebates.
+This supports the provision of equitable services and facilities to meet the needs of the whole community.

-This Policy is intended to provide guidance as to the grounds upon which retief of rates payable is available to a person or bodylinganisation, in the form of rebates.
-Council will consider each application to ensure the requirements under the Act have been may.
+This Policy is intended to provide guidance as to the grounds upon which relief of rates payable is available to a person or bodylorganisation, in the form of rebates.
+Council will consider each application to ensure the requirements under the Act have been met.